japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

   plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:spark-sql-catalyst-Rule.adoc#apply[Rule Contract] to execute a rule on a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of link:spark-sql-catalyst-Rule.md#apply[Rule Contract] to execute a rule on a link:spark-sql-LogicalPlan.adoc[logical plan].

 For a link:InsertIntoTable.adoc[InsertIntoTable] logical operator with a link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelation] child operator, `apply` <<lookupTableFromCatalog, lookupTableFromCatalog>> and executes the link:spark-sql-Optimizer-EliminateSubqueryAliases.adoc[EliminateSubqueryAliases] optimization rule.